► New Lotus Eletre electric SUV revealed

 Lotus electric plans explained

 Steered by Matt Windle, Lotus has been busy spending a lot of money.
 A return on that investment was always part of the plan, of course, and after the Evija electric hypercar and the Emira, New Lotus is backing the safest horse imaginable: an electric SUV.
 The Eletre represents myriad firsts for Lotus, not least being pitched squarely at the global premium mainstream.
 (A Taycan-style four-door coupe/saloon and smaller SUV will follow in the next couple of years, and, in China, Lotus has 150,000-units-per-year manufacturing capacity on standby to build these three EVs.)

 What’s under the skin?

-A dedicated new electric platform that, following standard EV procedure, slings a big slab-style battery (rated at ‘more than 100kWh’, for a range of nearly 350 miles) between twin e-motors, one per axle.
-The car will launch in three power levels, starting at around 600bhp and likely running to circa 750bhp.
-Given perfect all-wheel-drive traction and instant, stepless e-power, acceleration is predictably shattering, with this two-tonne car able to fire 0-62mph in less than 3.0sec.
+A dedicated new electric platform that, following standard EV procedure, slings a big slab-style 112kWh battery for a range of 373 WLTP-rated miles (or 304 miles in the R, on 20-inch wheels) between twin e-motors, one per axle.
+Given perfect all-wheel-drive traction and instant, stepless e-power, acceleration is predictably shattering, with this two-tonne car able to fire 0-62mph in less than 3.0sec in R trim.

-Air springs and adaptive damping will be standard equipment, but the options list will include every conceivable piece of clever chassis tech – tech the development team, under Gavan Kershaw, is tuning right now in the hopes of making the Eletre the new dynamic benchmark on planet EV.
+Air springs and adaptive damping are standard equipment, but the options list will includes clever chassis tech – tech the development team, under Gavan Kershaw, has been tuning at locations including the Nürburgring in the hope of making the Eletre the new dynamic benchmark on planet EV.
 (Lotus has benchmarked the Taycan, which is aiming admirably high given the Porsche’s far more helpful weight distribution.)

 To look at, It’s not quite the 4×4 Evija we were expecting, is it?